erikagardini/ImageFeaturization/README.md

 python3 2_format_dataset.py
 ```

 Here, the dataset _img_dataset_testing.csv_ is correctly formatted.
-The output is the dataset _img_dataset.csv_, which is used for the experiment "Inferring Music And Visual Art Style Evolution via Computational Intelligence" (1).
+The output is the dataset _img_dataset.csv_, which is used for the experiment "Walking through the Music and Visual Art StyleSpace via Computational Intelligence" (1).